hyosung11/Launch-School/Courses/journal.md

 09:27 I took a slight detour to watch the video above and now I have to pee.

 11:02 I got distracted a little this morning and just finished Assignment 13 on Dealing with Context Loss II by using a variable in outer scope, calling inner functions with explicit context, using `bind`, or using arrow functions.
 I think I have to poo now.

+12:31 Sohee came home from the Science Fair.
+I finished "Dealing with Context Loss III" and am ready to do the practice problems.
+I do wonder about clicking through to the quizzes first?